-$^5\mathrm{Note}$ that by second-smallest eigenvector we mean the eigenvector corresponding to the second-smallest eigenvalue.
 As with the discussion of the K = 2 case in the previous section, this approach can be adapted to use the normalized Laplacian , and the approximation result for K = 2 can also be generalized to this K > 2 case [Von Luxburg, 2007].
 The general principle of spectral clustering is a powerful one.
-We can represent the nodes in a graph using the spectrum of the graph Laplacian, and this representation can be motivated as a principled approximation to an optimal graph clustering.
-There are also close theoretical connections between spectral clustering and random walks on graphs, as well as the field of graph signal processing Ortega et al. [2018].
+We can represent the nodes in a graph using the spectra of the graph Laplacian, and this representation can be motivated as a principled approximation to an optimal graph clustering.
+There are also close theoretical connections between spectral clustering and random walks on graphs as well as the field of graph signal processing.
 We will discuss many of these connections in future chapters.
-2.4 Towards Learned Representations In the previous sections, we saw a number of traditional approaches to learning over graphs.
+1.4 Graph Representation Learning: An Overview The central problem in machine learning on graphs is finding a way to incorporate information about graph-structure into a machine learning model.
+For example, in the case of link prediction in a social network, one might want to encode pairwise properties between nodes, such as relationship strength or the number of common friends.
+Or in the case of node classification, one might want to include information about the global position of a node in the graph or the structure of the node's local graph neighborhood.
+The challenge-from a machine learning perspective-is that there is no straightforward way to encode this high-dimensional, non-Euclidean information about graph structure into a feature vector.
+In the previous section we saw a number of traditional approaches to learning over graphs.
 We discussed how graph statistics and kernels can extract feature information for classification tasks.
 We saw how neighborhood overlap statistics can provide powerful heuristics for relation prediction.
 And, we offered a brief introduction to the notion of spectral clustering, which allows us to cluster nodes into communities in a principled manner.
-However, the approaches discussed in this chapter-and especially the node and graph-level statistics-are limited due to the fact that they require careful, hand-engineered statistics and measures.
-These hand-engineered features are inflexible-i.e., they cannot adapt through a learning process-and designing these features can be a time-consuming and expensive process.
-The following chapters in this book introduce alternative approach to learning over graphs: graph representation learning.
+However, all the approaches discussed in Section 1.3 are limited due to the fact that they require careful, hand-engineered statistics and measures.
+These hand-engineered features are inflexible-i.e., they cannot adapt during the learning process-and designing these features can be a time-consuming and expensive process.
+This book is about an alternative approach to learning over graphs: graph representation learning.
 Instead of extracting hand-engineered features, we will seek to learn representations that encode structural information about the graph.
+The idea behind these representation learning approaches is to learn a mapping that embeds nodes, or entire (sub)graphs, as points in a lowdimensional vector space \mathbb{R}^d .
+The goal is to optimize this mapping so that geometric relationships in the embedding space reflect the structure of the original graph.
+After optimizing the embedding space, the learned embeddings can be used as feature inputs for downstream machine learning tasks.
+The key distinction between representation learning approaches and previous work is how they treat the problem of representing graph structure.
+Previous work treated this problem as a pre-processing step, using hand-engineered statistics to extract structural information.
+In contrast, representation learning approaches treat this problem as machine learning task itself, using a data-driven approach to learn embeddings that encode graph structure.